unl-ml-art/generative-visual-houmanradd/README.md

 - Jupyter notebooks: BigGAN_handson.ipynb

 ## Results
-t can be assumed that the generated images have a special aesthetics that makes them related to works of abstract artistic trends such as Cubism or Expressionism.
+It can be assumed that the generated images have a special aesthetics that makes them related to works of abstract artistic trends such as Cubism or Expressionism.